erpc-io/eRPC/NOTES.md

      that the sslot is not waiting for a response.
 Similarly, a non-null value of `sslot->tx_msgbuf` indicates that the sslot is waiting for a response.
      This is used to invoke failure continuations during session resets.

+## DPDK notes
+ * The Ubuntu DPDK package is incompatible with Mellanox OFED.
+The main issue is that Mellanox OFED ships with experimental features (`ibv_exp_*`) that have different names in `ibverbs-providers` (maintained in `rdma-core`), which is installed by DPDK.
+For example, headers for multi-packet RQs are in `verbs_exp.h` in Mellanox OFED, but in `mlx5dv.h` in `ibverbs-providers`.
+ * eRPC does not work in Azure as of August 2018: The DPDK driver for ConnectX-3 NICs does not support any flow steering filters.
+It might be possible to use ConnectX-3 NICs in Ethernet mode with Mellanox's Raw transport, but the current Raw transport implementation assumes `mlx5`.

 ## RPC failures
  * On session reset, the client may get continuation-with-failure callbacks.